HussMarsidi/committy/README.md

 Walks you through creating `.gc.json` in the current directory.
 Commit this file so the whole team shares the same types, scopes, and branch rules.

-v0.2 adds two optional init steps: branch naming config and git hook installation. committy detects whether Husky is present and adapts — no manual hook wiring needed.

-If you're not at the repo root, committy warns you before writing.
+committy detects whether Husky is present and adapts — no manual hook wiring needed.
+If you're not at the repo root, it warns you before writing.

 ### Preview or bootstrap a changelog